Planning Your Dashboard

 The drawbacks are that this technique does not provide much connection to the underlying data, which is represented as simple numbers on the whiteboard.
 And unless you have an unlimited number of whiteboards, you may have to delete a wireframe to work on another one and then rebuild the first wireframe when you iterate on the process.

-If you have the resources, your implementation project may greatly benefit from using a software designed for wireframing.
+If you have the resources, your implementation workspace may greatly benefit from using a software designed for wireframing.
 Available tools combine the best of visual and data-driven approaches, so that you can rapidly prototype the layouts, while populating them with dummy data.
 Since all of your visuals are stored as software objects, they can be standardized, and key components such as color values and typefaces can be directly extracted from the wireframe.